groonga/groonga/doc/source/reference/api/grn_obj.rst

 .. c:function:: grn_bool grn_obj_is_selector_only_proc(grn_ctx *ctx, grn_obj *obj)

+   Check whether target object is a selector only procedure.

    :param ctx: The context object.
    :param obj: The target object.
    :return: ``GRN_TRUE`` for if the target object is a selector only procedure. ``GRN_FALSE`` otherwise.
 TODO:

 .. c:function:: grn_bool grn_obj_is_table(grn_ctx *ctx, grn_obj *obj)

+   Check whether target object is a table.

    :param ctx: The context object.
    :param obj: The target object.